When a California company wants to bring in investors through a private

 spouse in excess of $300,000 in each of those years and has a reasonable

-• As of summer of 2010, equity in the principal residence must be
+expectation of reaching the same income level in the current year. - As of summer of 2010, equity in the principal residence must be

 excluded in determining net worth